ArcGIS on local machine

-- Use ArcGIS Pro 1.4 OR ArcGIS Server 10.5 OR ArcMAP with ArcGIS for Desktop Background Geoprocessing (64 bit).
+- For best performance use ArcGIS Pro OR ArcMap with ArcGIS for Desktop Background Geoprocessing (64 bit).
 Using 64 bit processing to perform analysis on systems with large amounts of RAM may help when processing large data which may have otherwise failed in a 32 bit environment.

-- Using the in_memory workspace instead of using geometry objects is faster, but if you need memory also for calculation and have big dataset there might not be enough memory available.
+- Using the in_memory workspace instead of using geometry objects is faster, but if you need memory also for calculation and have a big dataset loaded, there might not be enough memory available.

 - Blog: Python, ArcGIS and multiprocessing

 Some tips from these sites:

 - Each process locks the used data, so only one process can access data from same file/FileGDB.

 - Multiprocessing is possible, if you are using several files (Shape, tiff etc) or suitable database.

 - If you want to use multiprocessing for geocoding or routing, you need several copies of the road network data.

 - For each process, there is a start-up cost loading the arcpy library (1-3 seconds).
 Depending on the complexity and size of the data, this can cause the multiprocessing script to take longer to run than a script without multiprocessing.

 - In many cases, the final step in the multiprocessing workflow is to aggregate all results together, which is an additional cost.

 - Memory.
 When an arcpy seasoned python.exe process runs out of memory while running a geoprocessing task, it tends to thow a rather obscure and unexpected errors in tools that otherwise (when run by themselves) run just fine.